google/WebFundamentals/src/site/_en/fundamentals/tools/devices/device.markdown

 ## Connect to a Local Server

-One of the simplest ways to test on a real device is to simply find the IP address of your computer, run your web server and then point your mobile devices to your computer's IP address.
+One of the simplest ways to test on a real device, is to simply find the IP address of your computer, run your web server and then point your mobile devices to your computer's IP address.